Dukovany: Sights

-The Church of Saint Wenceslaus is the landmark of the village.
+The main landmark of Dukovany is the Church of Saint Wenceslaus.
 It was built by the Templars and consecrated in 1279.
-In the 17th century it was baroque modified.
+In the 17th century, it was modified in the Baroque style.
 In the 1970s, remnants of splendid fresco decorations from the 13th century were uncovered and restored.

 The original manor house was turned into a late Baroque castle with Neoclassical elements in 1790.
-Its two large halls are decorated with frescoes by the important Moravian late baroque painter Josef Winterhalder.
+Its two large halls are decorated with frescoes by the important Moravian late Baroque painter Josef Winterhalder.
 A large English park is also a part of the castle premises.

 Rabštejn Castle has unclear origin and date of construction.
 In the 15th century, it was destroyed, and in 1486, it is already mentioned as a ruin.
 Only few fragments has been preserved.
 The ruin of the castle is freely accessible.